Chaplain Tappman: Character overview

 He is timid and shy, and only through his friendship with Yossarian does he feel comfortable.
 In particular he enjoys the company of Yossarian and his friends at the staff club, until he is thrown out by Colonel Cathcart after General Dreedle is embarrassed by him.

-Also of note is that the Chaplain and Yossarian have the first characteristic Heller-like circular dialogue in the novel:
+Also of note is that the Chaplain and Yossarian have the first characteristic Heller-like circular dialogue in the novel, on page 13: